open-goal/jak-project/README.md

 The remainder of this README is catered towards people interested in building the project from source, typically with the intention on contributing as a developer.

-If this does not sound like you and you just want to play the game, refer to the above section [How to play the game](#how-to-play-the-game)
+If this does not sound like you and you just want to play the game, refer to the above section [Quick Start](#quick-start)

 ### Linux